Where to get black lipstick and how to pull it off, according to our favourite celebrities

 Unfortunately, looking a little colourless comes with the territory of black lippy.
 No matter what your skin tone is, the stark contrast between your skin and the black is bound to cause an upset in the balance of your face.

-As a result, blush and bronzer are absolute necessities: You don't need to put masses on, but some bronzer to sculpt the cheekbones and forehead and a smidge of blush on the cheeks will restore some much needed warmth to the face.
+As a result, blush and bronzer are absolute necessities: You don't need to put masses on, but some bronzer to sculpt the cheekbones and forehead plus a smidge of blush on the cheeks will restore some much needed warmth to the face.

 Not ready for black?
 Go burgundy!